eclipse-vertx/vert.x/core_manual_groovy.md

 To create a TCP client you call the `createNetClient` method on your vertx instance.

-    NetClient client = vertx.createNetClient();
+    def client = vertx.createNetClient()

 ### Making a Connection

 To actually connect to a server you invoke the `connect` method:

-    NetClient client = vertx.createNetClient();
+    def client = vertx.createNetClient()

-    client.connect(1234, "localhost", new Handler<NetSocket>() {
-        public void handle(NetSocket socket) {
-            log.info("We have connected!");
-        }
-    });
+    client.connect(1234, "localhost") { socket -> println "We have connected!" }

 The connect method takes the port number as the first parameter, followed by the hostname or ip address of the server.
 The third parameter is a connect handler.
 This handler will be called when the connection actually occurs.

-The argument passed into the connect handler is an instance of `org.vertx.java.core.net.NetSocket`, exactly the same as what is passed into the server side connect handler.
+The argument passed into the connect handler is an instance of `org.vertx.groovy.core.net.NetSocket`, exactly the same as what is passed into the server side connect handler.
 Once given the `NetSocket` you can read and write data from the socket in exactly the same way as you do on the server side.

 You can also close it, set the closed handler, set the exception handler and use it as a `ReadStream` or `WriteStream` exactly the same as the server side `NetSocket`.